Exercises to Help with Snoring

 • Aging: as adults age there is an increased risk of experiencing changes to tissues, muscles, and bones; triggering snoring.

 Research shows that throat and mouth exercises can help alleviate snoring.
 These exercises target specific areas that aid in the process of snoring: muscles around the airways, tongue, and breathing through the mouth.
 Like other forms of exercise, these exercises work to tone the muscles so that they are less likely to experience the kind of over relaxing (or collapsing) that leads to snoring.
 Also known as myofunctional therapy or oropharyngeal exercises, throat and mouth exercises target the area around the back of the mouth: tonsils, sides of throat, tongue, soft palate etc. These specific exercises tighten up these muscles so that the airways are not restricted and encounter any obstruction.
+Continuous positive airway pressure (CPAP) machines are often used for obstructive sleep apnea, and myofunctional therapy can enhance their effectiveness.
 Studies show that throat and mouth exercises have to be practiced consistently to have an impact on snoring.
 Research highlights that practicing these exercises daily for a few months can help alleviate snoring.
+These exercises can help prevent snoring by strengthening the relevant muscles.

 There are several types of exercises that include the tongue, face, and breathing which target the muscles involved in snoring.
 To tone these muscles, you can practice the following exercises:

-• Tongue: press the tip of your tongue against the back of your top teeth then move your tongue against the roof of your mouth; stick your tongue out as far as you can and reach for your chin; press your tongue against the roof of your mouth
+• Tongue: press the tip of your tongue against the back of your top teeth then move your tongue against the roof of your mouth; stick your tongue out as far as you can and reach for your chin; press your tongue against the roof of your mouth.
+These exercises target the tongue and throat muscles to improve their strength.

-• Breathing: breathing exercises work on healthy airflow through the nose.
+• Breathing: nasal breathing exercises work on healthy airflow through the nose.
 A useful exercise is to take deep breaths, inhaling through the nose and counting to 5.
 Then exhaling and counting down from 5.
+These exercises help maintain an open airway during sleep.

 • Making Vowel Sounds: pronouncing vowel sounds use the throat muscles so repeating these sounds can help with the toning of these muscles.
 Simply repeat a, e, i o, u and stretch out the sounds.

 You should practice all of these exercises daily, repeating the exercises 5-10 times.
 Research shows that engaging in these mouth and throat exercises for a few months can decrease snoring – the frequency and/or the loudness.
+Regular practice of these exercises can reduce snoring and improve sleep quality.
 If you continue to experience severe and impactful snoring, it is important to consult with your doctor.
 This may indicate that you have a sleep disorder which needs to be diagnosed and treated.
+These exercises can help stop snoring when practiced consistently.

 At Enticare, we specialize in the types of disorders that can cause sleep apnea and snoring.
 There are new treatments available to help with these disorders.
 We can help you find ways to sleep better and feel better.
 Contact us today to make an appointment and find out how we can help you.